LeonardoBerti00/Implementation-of-a-linux-command/README.md

 The commands specifies for each directory the memory occupied by it and by all the subdirectories it contains.

-#Usage
+# Usage
 This is the syntax:
-command [options] [directory...]
+command.sh [options] [directory...]

 These are the options:
- -l ->
+- -l -> if l then if there are soft links the size of the pointed file will be counted, otherwise tha actual size of the soft link file will be counted.
- -h -> if h then if there are hard links in that points to a file in the same tree with root the directory passed in input, they are counted only once.
+- -h -> if h then if there are hard links in that points to a file in the same tree with root the directory passed in input, they are counted only once.
- -s regex (default: vuoto; nel seguito, sia s il valore dato a tale opzione).
+- -s regex (default: empty) -> if s then only directories or files whose name matches with the regex will be counted
- -S string (default: vuoto; nel seguito, sia S il valore dato a tale opzione).
+- -S string (default: empty) -> if S then only files whose text contains a substring that matches the string will be counted
- -e hexcont (default: vuoto; nel seguito, sia e il valore dato a tale opzione).
+- -e hexcont (default: empty) -> if e then only files whose hexadecimal dump contains a substring that matches the regular expression will be counted